How to Sell an Invention Idea

 Also, don't forget that you can license your invention.
 In other words, you can give a company the right to use your invention's technology for a limited time.
 Licensing allows you to make money from your invention not just from one sale, but over and over from as many licensing deals as you can strike.

 Just realize that if you manage to sell your invention that alone doesn't guarantee its success.
 But to increase its odds, make sure that whatever it is you invent fills an unmet need by a specific customer group.
 Successful inventions solve real-life problems that people have.

 To get your invention to market, you'll definitely need lots of help -- from intellectual property attorneys to experts on marketing, perhaps even from technology experts to make your product better.
 A note of caution: Beware of scammers, who seem to be drawn to preying on idealistic inventors while claiming to help.
 Fortunately, there's no shortage of resources on navigating the twisty road to bringing an invention to market.
 In fact, here are a few you might find helpful to investigate:

-For more information about inventions and other related topics, follow the links on the next page.
+For more information about inventions and other related topics, follow the links below.

 - Collins, Michael.
 "The Million-Dollar Idea in Everyone - Easy New Ways to Make Money from Your Interests, Insights, and Inventions."
 Hoboken, NJ.
 Jon Wiley and Sons.
 March 2008.